TB831/roboCardsRedux/README.md

 ## Description
 <p>Frontend web application built in React.
 RoboFriends is application that list several Robots along with their information such as: image, name, and email.
+We retrieve our users through fetch() and use their id to retrieve their image through RoboHash.org/${id}.
 An added search input that updates with every keystroke to find the corresponding robot.</p>

 ## Screen Shots
 ![screenshot](https://user-images.githubusercontent.com/25675452/41263108-b1863664-6d99-11e8-957b-c4d10e328744.png)